Select Page

 The Legacy of the Berlin Wall

-The fall of the Berlin Wall marked a significant moment in history.
-It was not only the physical reunification of Berlin but also the symbolic end of the Cold War.
-The Wall became a symbol of the human spirit’s resilience and the desire for freedom.
+A great moment in history was the fall of the Berlin Wall.
+And more than that most importantly, it was the physical reunification of Berlin and the symbolic end of the Cold War.
+The Wall became a symbol for the resilience of the human spirit and hunger for freedom.